stella-chen28/ADS_Teaching/Projects_StarterCodes/Project1-RNotebook/README.md

 + Projec title: What will be changed by marriage?
 + This project is conducted by Sizhu Chen

 + Project summary: Use data visualization methods and Topic Modeling to explore the difference of happiness between single people and married people.
-Finally draw the conclusion that there are mainly three things getting changed after being married: the freedom of time, the role of relationship, and the maturity in psychology.
+Finally draw the conclusion that there are mainly three things getting changed after being married: the freedom of time, the role in relationship, and the maturity in psychology.

 Following [suggestions](http://nicercode.github.io/blog/2013-04-05-projects/) by [RICH FITZJOHN](http://nicercode.github.io/about/#Team) (@richfitz).
 This folder is orgarnized as follows.